TheWilley/ElementCatcher/README.md

 ```

 I could then access the element with:
-`catcher.someId`
+`catcher.someId`.

 Thus, instead of `document.getElementById("someId")` we do `catcher.someId`.

 ## Help
-For help and or questions, please create an issue
+For help and or questions, please create an issue.